utkarsh-0106/Mini-Laundry-Order-Management-System/README.md

 ## 📌 Overview

 This is a simple backend system for managing laundry/dry cleaning orders.
-It allows creating orders, tracking their status, and viewing business insights.
+It allows users to create orders, track their status, and view business insights through a dashboard.

 ---

+## 🚀 Key Features

+* Create orders with automatic billing calculation
+* Update order status (RECEIVED → PROCESSING → READY → DELIVERED)
+* View all orders with filtering and search
+* Dashboard with total orders, revenue, and status breakdown

+---

-## 🚀 Tech Stack
+## 🛠️ Tech Stack

 * Node.js
 * Express.js